 - Disco Club Mister Gay – A famous gay club that has been around for the better part of two decades.
 Located out of the center but near the Caparica Lisbon gay beach, it’s worth heading out here on the weekend for fun drag events, sexy go-go dancers and a popping dance floor under a shining disco ball.

 - Finalmente Club – A fun gay club centrally located with a focus on their fabulous drag shows that left us gagging!
-Don’t both coming here until the early AM however when things really kick off.
+Don’t both coming here until the early AM however when things really kick-off.

 - Posh Lisbon – the newest gay club in Lisbon which is quickly becoming the ‘it’ place for a night of partying.
 Chic set-up with some of the hottest go-go dancers we have ever seen, a no-attitude crowd and plenty of fun.

 - Together – The biggest gay party in Lisbon with incredible production values, the hottest dances and an extremely fun environment.
-Its main characteristic is to bring an incredible production to its audience.
+Its main feature is to bring an incredible production to its audience.
 Not only in the music style, but also with the customs of the dancers and the promotional material.
 Currently, TOGETHER has as resident DJ and producer: House of Labs from Portugal and Tom Siher from Spanish.
 The party has done several tours through Europe and South America and has pop’d up in European cities like Madrid, Dublin, Canary Islands, and Estoril, Paris, Barcelona, Berlin, Faro, Portimão and Lyon.
-In Gay Brazil it has even been in São Paulo, Rio de Janeiro, Fortaleza, Brasília and Belo Horizonte, Salvador, and more!
+In Brazil it has even been in São Paulo, Rio de Janeiro, Fortaleza, Brasília, and Belo Horizonte, Salvador, and more!
 Held in various venues around Lisbon, if Together Party is on while you are in Gay Portugal, you will not want to miss it!

 Gay Saunas in Lisbon